 This layer includes the physical entities of the production system, such as machines, products, and human operators.

-This layer includes cyber applications, which contribute to the interpretation of the behavior of the factory elements through a cyber-representation, and allow the operator to make more informed decisions that are then sent to the physical layer.
+This layer includes cyber applications that interpret the behavior of factory elements through a cyber-representation and allow the operator to make more informed decisions, which are then sent to the physical layer.

-The control architecture allows for both human-to-human and machine-to-machine communications.
-In hybrid control solutions both machines and humans are assumed as resource or operational holons.
-They are physical resources available on the shop floor and able to perform tasks and communicate with each other.
+The control architecture supports both human-to-human and machine-to-machine communication.
+In hybrid control solutions, both machines and humans are assumed as resources or operational holons.
+They are physical resources available on the shop floor and can perform tasks and communicate with each other.

 Human-in-the-loop manufacturing is a complex process that requires careful consideration of both human and technological factors.
 Here are some best practices to ensure the successful implementation of human-in-the-loop manufacturing: